Slate Roof Repair, Install & Replacement Services

 - Placing an underlayment: Slate roof systems don’t need underlayment to be watertight.
 However, we install roof underlayment to protect your building during installation.

 - Installing the slate tiles: This step involves nailing the slate tiles to the underlying structure using galvanized roofing nails.
 Depending on the roof style, we may also hang the tiles, overlapping with each other.

 - Installing flashing and gutters: During the last step, we place metal flashing in the roof valleys, around chimneys, and over gaps next to other roofing structures.
 Flashing directs rainwater away from the vulnerable areas on your roof and into your gutters.

 What Is The Lifespan Of Slate Roofing?

-Natural slate roofing has a lifespan ranging from 80 to 100 years, which is significantly longer than the life expectancy of other long-lasting roofing materials.
+Natural slate roofing has a lifespan ranging from 80 to 100 years, which is significantly longer than the life expectancy of other long-lasting roofing materials such as metal roofing.
 With the professional roof installation service we offer, your slate roof may last even longer.

 Various factors affect the lifespan of a slate roof: